-SLOPE WETLANDS Hydrologic Functions - Indicators that the site functions to reduce flooding and stream eros ion S 4.0.
-Does the site have the potential to reduce flooding and stream erosion?
-S 4.1.
-Characteristics of plants that reduce the velocity of surface flows during storms: Choose the points appropriate for the description that best fits conditions in the wetland.
-Stems of plants should be thick enough (usually > $\frac{1}{8}$ in), or dense enough, to remain erect during surface flows.
-Dense, uncut, rigid plants cover > 90% of the area of the wetland points = 1 All other conditions points = 0 1 Rating of Site Potential If score is: $\sqrt{1} = M = 0 = L$ Record the rating on a the first p S 5.0.
-Does the landscape have the potential to support the hydrologic functions of the site?
-Musich S 5.1.
-Is more than 25% of the area within 150 ft upslope of wetland in land uses or cover that generate excess surface runoff?
-Yes = 1 No = 0 0 Rating of Landscape Potential If score is: $1 = M \frac{1}{2} = L$ Record the rating on the second the the first po S 6.0.
-Are the hydrologic functions provided by the site valuable to society?
+SLOPE WETLANDS Hydrologic Functions - Indicators that the site functions to r educe flooding and stream eros ion S 4.0.
+Does the site have the potential to reduce flooding and stream erosic on?
+A we to S 4.1.
+Characteristics of plants that reduce the velocity of surface flows during stor for the description that best fits conditions in the wetland.
+Stems of plants s in), or dense enough, to remain erect during surface flows.
+Dense, uncut, rigid plants cover > 90% of the area of the wetland points = 1 1 All other conditions points = 0 / Rating of Site Potential If score is: $1 = M = 0 = L$ Record the rating on the first pag S 5.0.
+Does the landscape have the potential to support the hydrologic fund ctions of the site?
+S 5.1.
+Is more than 25% of the area within 150 ft upslope of wetland in land uses o surface runoff? r cover that generate excess Yes = 1 No = 0 0 Rating of Landscape Potential If score is: $1 = M$ $1 = M$ Record the rating on t the first pag S 6.0.
+Are the hydrologic functions provided by the site valuable to society? ?
 S 6.1.
-Distance to the nearest areas downstream that have flooding problems: The sub-basin immediately down-gradient of site has flooding problems that result in damage to human or

-S 6.2.
-Has the site been identified as important for flood storage or flood conveyance in a regional flood control plan?
+Distance to the nearest areas downstream that have flooding problems: The sub-basin immediately down-gradient of site has flooding problems tha natural resources (e.g., houses or salmon redds) t result in damage to human or points = 2 Surface flooding problems are in a sub-basin farther down-gradient points = 1 0 No flooding problems anywhere downstream points = 0 ~ S 6.2.
+Has the site been identified as important for flood storage or flood conveyan nce in a regional flood control plan?
+Yes = 2 No = 0 0